 For those who prefer going digital, several to-do list apps, like Todoist, will help you organized.
 The upside of going digital is that you can access the list anytime, as long as you have a mobile phone and internet connection at hand.

-You can use the kanban to visualize your workflow and organize tasks in to-do/ doing/ done.
+You can use the kanban to visualise your workflow and organise tasks in to-do/ doing/ done.
 Productivity app Trello is the king of digital kanban boards.
-It’s easy, visually intuitive, and is used to organize anything, from product launches to weddings.
+It’s easy, visually intuitive, and is used to organise anything, from product launches to weddings.
 For a more project management-oriented solution, tools like Asana introduced kanban boards view, too, given their popularity and versatility.